 FRANC 322, mandatory for all students (except for the students in the BSc, BSc (Environment and Conservation-bilingual) and BScN-bilingual), presupposes a strong command of all aspects of French (grammatically, syntactically and lexically).
 It is the student's responsibility to acquire such command of the language.
-To achieve this goal, Faculté Saint-Jean offers French language courses and provides access to a French help centre.
-In order to ensure that students have achieved this goal, FRANC 226 or FRANC 227 are a prerequisite for FRANC 322.
+To achieve this goal, Faculté Saint-Jean offers French language and linguistics courses (e.g., FRANC 116, FRANC 117, FRANC 213, FRANC 216, FRANC 226, LINGQ 200), and provides access to a French help centre.
+In order to ensure that students have achieved this goal, FRANC 226 or FRANC 227 are prerequisites for FRANC 322.
 The Office of the Associate Dean (Academic) may grant an exemption for this course.